wavesjs/waves-ui/README.md

 Specific interaction state upon the timeline allow you to:
 - browse and zoom into the views
 - modify layers time characteristics through it timeContext or data through shape edition

+Internally they call the relevant `behavior` associated to the view, the layer or the shape.

+### Behavior

+The behaviors give an entry point to modify a shape, a layer or a view.
+It allows you to programmatically move DOM elements associated to a shape, a layer or a view via a target element and a move, and modify accordingly the data associated to it.

 ### Utils